Back to Page

 You couldn't get artsy with your main images, but your secondary images are here to save the day.
 If your main images should be clickbait, your secondary images should be gripping and compelling.
 Here are a few best practices that will help you get an edge over the competitors:

-• Hire a professional Amazon photo editing expert.
+Hire a professional Amazon photo editing expert.
 The days of DIY photography are gone.
-In order to remain competitive, your images need to be professional.
-These days, even the 3rd party sellers have enticing images that make them difficult to differentiate from name-brands.
-Don’t be left behind
+To remain competitive, your images need to be professional.
+These days, even third-party sellers have enticing images that make it difficult to differentiate from name-brands.
+Don't be left behind

 How many images do I need for my product?